treeman/jonashietala/drafts/lets_build_a_voron_noise.markdown

 1. I tried `interpolate: true`, but I didn't notice any improvements.

+While things mostly weren't *that* bad anymore, at certain speeds and certain angles the noise was still way too jarring for me to leave it alone.
-While things aren't *that* bad anymore, while I was tweaking I gave in and ordered two `Wantai 42BYGHM810` steppers from Aliexpress that [according to the linked discussion][09_issue] should be much quieter.
-(1.8° should generally be much better too.)
+So I gave in and ordered two `Wantai 42BYGHM810` steppers from Aliexpress that [according to the linked discussion][09_issue] should be much quieter.
+(1.8° degree steppers should generally be much better too.)

 # Nevermore fans